 Keyword placement: ATS are programmed to look for keywords and specific parameters.
 If a resume doesn’t have those keywords, it automatically disqualifies it.
 This drawback means unqualified candidates with knowledge of resume formats and keywords can beat the Applicant Tracking system.

 40% of recruiters say the features are limited and not meeting their needs, and 24% say their ATS does not have good functionality or reporting.
-22% say they can’t communicate effectively with candidates, 20% say it gave poor candidate experience, and 17% say it had bugs.
+22% say they can’t communicate effectively with candidates, 20% say it gave a poor candidate experience, and 17% say it had bugs.

 What is Artificial Intelligence in recruiting?